drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 This repo offers a Linear-CCD (LCCD) sensor device based on the TCD1304DG that is designed specifically for *reproducible linear response*.
 For a spectrometer, as will be shown, linear response becomes a prerequisite for producing data that can be reproduced by other researchers.

-In the following we will explain how to get everything up and running, show our data from testing the present design and a popular commercial instrument, and then explain how the design works with key points illustrated in SPICE models.
+It should be emphasized that there is a difference between getting a signal and having a result that looks the same from one instance to the next and even more so that you can quantify, and that you can report your result and be confident that other researchers will find the same result.
+This has long been a challenge for CCD spectrometers, as is well known to those who have been working with them since their inception and adoption in astronomy and synchrotron facilities in the 1980's and commercialization in miniature spectrometers in the early 1990's.
+This was the motivation for the present design.
+We specifically set out to produce a definitive design that addresses these issues and "sets the bar" for linear response for a CCD based spectrometer.

+In this README we cover a lot of ground, from getting and working with the boards, to documenting what linearity and non-linearity look like in real instruments and why it is important, explaining why the problem is especially tied to spectrometers, and providing a tutorial in electrical design with example circuits.
+We use SPICE models to illustrate key points and we include a collection of these in this repo so that you can explore the ideas for yourself.

-This repo provides (a) fab files and BOM for making the boards, (b) firmware as an Arduino "sketch" and a header-only C++ library, (c) host software in Python that can be used as a class library or command line interface with realtime graphics, (d) this README with test results and tutorials for electrical and optical design, and (e) a collection of SPICE models referred to in the text and that we used to develop and test the design.
+This repo provides (a) fab files and BOM for making the boards, (b) firmware as an Arduino "sketch" and a header-only C++ library, (c) host software in Python that can be used as a class library or command line interface with realtime graphics, (d) this README with test results and tutorials for electrical and optical design, and (e) a collection of SPICE models as referred to in the text and including those we used to develop and test the design.

+We begin with a summary of what is contained in the rest of the readme and repo.

 #### Implementations

-We provide two implementations of the sensor system (see the following figures); (a) a two board implementation comprising the sensor board and our [Teensy 4 based instrument controller](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3), and (b) a single board "All-In-One" implementation with sensor and MCU on back and front of the same board.
+We provide two implementations of the sensor system (see the following figures); (a) a two board implementation comprising the [sensor board](TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/tree/main/TCD1304_SPI_Rev2EB) and our [Teensy 4 based instrument controller](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3), and (b) a single board ["All-In-One"](TCD1304_All-In-One_FlexPWM) implementation with sensor and MCU on back and front of the same board.
 Both run from a common set of firmware and Python codes.

 The sensor board, shown here, offers very low electrical noise, a 16 bit 1MSPS ADC and good mechanical isolation of the sensor from the controller.
 Fiduciary marks are provided on both sides of the sensor board to facilitate optical alignment.